 5 Benefits of QA Automation

 Test automation has become immensely popular in the present-day software market because of the numerous benefits that it brings to the developer.
-Along with the increased accuracy of the program, this saves time and resources and is better suited for CI/CD and DevOps.
+Along with the increased accuracy of the program, this saves time and resources and is better suited for CI/CD and DevOps for more reliable results.
 Some of these benefits are:

 1. Makes the process faster